RustinAlexandru/SegmentsIntersection/README.md

 # SegmentsIntersection
-How to find segments intersection
+How to find segments intersection in C#